AriFordsham/GHCWiki/code-base-cleanup.md

 It consists in renaming/moving modules.

+Issues:

+- some modules in `base` already use useful names (e.g., GHC.Desugar) to export a few builtin utility functions

+  - rename them? merge them?

 ## Step 2: clearly separate GHC-the-program and GHC's API

 - Make the GHC API purer